-FBI agents say the bureau is alarmed over Director James Comey deciding not to suggest that the Justice Department prosecute Hillary Clinton over her mishandling of classified information.
+FBI agents say the bureau is alarmed over Director James Comey urging the Justice Department to not prosecute Hillary Clinton over her mishandling of classified information.

 The agent was also surprised that the bureau did not bother to search Clinton’s house during the investigation.

 “We didn’t search their house.
 We always search the house.
 The search should not just have been for private electronics, which contained classified material, but even for printouts of such material,” he said.

 “There should have been a complete search of their residence,” the agent pointed out.
 “That the FBI did not seize devices is unbelievable.
 The FBI even seizes devices that have been set on fire.”